m-khooryani/CacheQ/README.md

 ```

 #### 1.2.4 Cache Policy
-in cache policy you can set CacheLevel
+In this step, you can define the cache policy by setting the ExpirationLevel and Key.
 ```csharp
 class EvenNumbersCountQueryCachePolicy : ICachePolicy<EvenNumbersCountQuery>
 {